-The term "heat of passion" means a passion of fear or rage in which the defendant loses his normal selfcontrol as a result of circumstances that would provoke such a passion in an ordinary person, but which did not justify the use of deadly force.
+"Heat of passion" means a passion of fear or rage in which the defendant loses his [her] normal self-control.
+This loss of self-control is the result of circumstances that would provoke such a passion in an ordinary person, but did not justify the use of deadly force.

-The language of this instruction was cited in United States v.
+The language of this instruction was referenced in United States v.
 Harris, 420 F.3d 467, 476 (5th Cir.
 2005).